JohansenJunias20/portofolio/readme.md

 ### build.sh
 - Build `/src/*.tsx` files to `/public/dist/bundle.js`
-- If you are not sure what arguments suit for you just call it from `dev.sh` or `prod.sh`
+- If you are not sure what arguments suit for you just run `dev.sh` or `prod.sh`
 - Contain **2 arguments**
     - `-m | --mode DEV/PROD` specify the mode
-      - mode **DEV** will pass dev config from .env file and use `webpack.dev.js` file config to compile `/src/*.tsx` files
+      - mode **DEV** will pass dev config from .env file and use `webpack.dev.js` as file config to compile `/src/*.tsx` files
-      - mode **PROD** will pass prod config from .env file and use `webpack.prod.js` file config to compile `/src/*.tsx` files
+      - mode **PROD** will pass prod config from .env file and use `webpack.prod.js` as file config to compile `/src/*.tsx` files
     - `-d | --use-docker` with virtualization or not, if you dont have docker installed you can leave this option unwritten (assuming you have node js and npm installed).
-      - On **windows**, **do not** use DEV mode with virtualization because **windows** are not signalling file changes to docker mounted volumes.
+      - On **windows**, **do not** use DEV mode with virtualization because **windows** are not signalling file changes to docker mounted volumes

 ### copy_readme.sh
-- Called by Github Actions to copy readme file from `portofolio` to `JohansenJunias20.github.io`
+- Called by Github Actions to copy readme.md file from `portofolio` to `JohansenJunias20.github.io`
-- Only copy several lines start with COPY tag and end with ENDCOPY tag in readme.md file
+- Copy lines start with **COPY tag** and end with **ENDCOPY tag** in readme.md file

 ### dev.sh
 - Run code on development mode.
-It will automatically find and run the most suit config for your OS
+Automatically find and run the most suit config for your OS
 - You still need **live server extension** to serve `public/index.html` file
-- What dev.sh will do:
+- What dev.sh do:
   - Copy `.env` file to `ws-server/.env`
   - Run socket.io server locally with docker
-  - Run webpack development mode and watch changes to `src/*.tsx`
+  - Run webpack development mode and watch changes on `src/*.tsx`

 ### docker-compose.dev.yml
 - Run socket.io server service and run `bash ws-server/dev.sh` inside container